 Fundamental changes to the Company can only be made with the passing of an extraordinary resolution of Shareholders.
-A fundamental change is a change or event which changes the purposes or nature of the Company or the Sub-funds, or may materially prejudice a Shareholder, or alters the risk profile of the Company or a Sub-fund, or introduces any new type of payment out of the Scheme Property.
-Any change may be fundamental depending on its degree of materiality and effect on the Company or a Sub-fund and its Shareholders.
+A fundamental change is a change or event which:

+- 19.5.1 changes the purposes or nature of the Company or the Subfunds, - 19.5.2 may materially prejudice a Shareholder, - 19.5.3 alters the risk profile of the Company or a Sub-fund; or - 19.5.4 introduces any new type of payment out of the Scheme Property.